Skip to main content

 Reading

-• get_landscape — everything in a section: all entities with their observations, plus any due reminders.
+• get_landscape — everything in a section (with shared merged in): all entities with their observations, due reminders, untriaged tray items, and a count of open shelf ideas.
 Call at the start of a conversation to get oriented.

 • search — keyword search across entities, observations, and history.